crazyhottommy/pyflow_seurat_parameter/README.md

-# scBootClusterSeurat
+# Snakemake workflow for subsampling and repeat clustering

-A snakemake pipeline to scatter and gather bootstrapped Seurat@ident
+A snakemake pipeline to scatter and gather Seurat@ident by subsampling the cells and repeat for multiple times.
+This is useful for evaluating the cluster stability using different parameters.

+For now, three paramters are tested.

+* number of PCs (principle components) used for `RunPCA` (npcs) and `FindNeighbors` (dims).
+* `k.param` for `FindNeighbors`
+* `resolution` for `FindClusters`

 on `odyssey` cluster(SLURM):